Thermoformed Parts in Practice

 • Other elastic plastics

-Special pre-treatments are often carried out to improve the adhesion of coatings to plastics.
-This may include the use of adhesion promoters, primers, or other chemical treatments to increase the surface energy from a chemical point of view and improve adhesion.
+To improve the adhesion of paints on plastics, special pretreatments are often carried out.
+This can include, for example, the use of adhesion promoters, primers or other chemical treatments to increase the surface energy from a chemical perspective and improve adhesion.

-It is important to consider the compatibility between the plastic material and the selected coating system to ensure successful plastic coating.
+It is important to consider the compatibility between the plastic material and the selected paint system to ensure successful plastic painting.
+There are several methods for pretreatment, which are explained in more detail below.

 Kunststoff lackieren - Verfahren

-• CO₂ Cleaning: Compressed carbon dioxide is used in a blasting process to remove contaminants.
+The plastic part is cleaned using compressed carbon dioxide.
+The CO₂ is used in a blasting process to remove contaminants.

 Kunststoff lackieren mit roter Farbe auf der Kunststoffwanne